dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ##### Description:

-		Return anchor for fac.
+		Return anchor for face.
 Created for panel at face tools.

 ##### Args: